truyet/micro/docs/faq/README.md

 Yes. since v2 micro makes use of gRPC by default.

-## What's the difference between Micro and Go Micro?
+## What's the difference between Micro and Nitro(Go Micro)?

 Go Micro was an early attempt at building a framework for Go microservices development.
 We've since shifted our focus entirely to Micro, a platform for cloud native development which includes a runtime server, framework library,and client.
-Go Micro is now a standalone framework ,which had been renamed to `nitro`,for anyone who needs it, you can find it here [asim/nitro](https://github.com/asim/nitro) which will focus on edge computing and embeded systems.
+Go Micro is now a standalone framework ,which had been renamed to `Nitro`,for anyone who needs it, you can find it here [asim/nitro](https://github.com/asim/nitro) which will focus on edge computing and embeded systems.

 ## Where Can I Learn More?

-Check out [Awesome Micro](https://github.com/micro/awesome-micro) for more resources
+Check out [Awesome Micro](https://github.com/micro-community/awesome-micro) for more resources